rishabh-rapidops25/pos-cpq-system/CPQ_1.md

 ## Create Component group with fields -- This group will help to group fields related to same category like Structural use, Decorative use, Optional use etc...

-1. Create Component group with that we will assign all our configuration option under those group --> Click on Component Group in that we give options to create group
-   - Lift Mechanism
+1. Create Component group with that we will assign all our configuration option under those group --> Click on Component Group in that we give options to create group like below - Lift Mechanism - Structural - Tilt Control - Decorative

-   - Structural
-   - Tilt Control
-   - Decorative
+   ### Rest apis to create

+   2. Get All Component Group from table
+   3. Get Component By ID
+   4. Update Component By ID
+   5. Delete Component By ID
+   6. Search Component with componentName

 ## Create Product Screen Grouping